The action blocks of the Robobo smartphone are the following:

 - function: it shows, on the smartphone screen, the face of Robobo with the facial expression selected in the drop-down field.
 This block is used to show Robobo emotions, which is very useful in applications that involve human-robot interaction.

 - SELECTION OF EXPRESSION: Below are the different available expressions

 In the following example, Robobo shows surprise when encountering an obstacle.
-Initially, it moves forward until it encounters a nearby obstacle with the central front infrared sensor.
-At that time, he shows a surprised expression, turns back and moves in the opposite direction for 2 seconds.
+Initially, it moves forward until it faces a nearby obstacle with the central front infrared sensor.
+At that time, it shows a surprised expression, turns back and moves in the opposite direction for 2 seconds.
 Finally, it shows a laughing expression:

-- FUNCTION: Use the smartphone speakers to say the phrase that appears in the text field.
+- FUNCTION: it uses the smartphone speakers to say the phrase that appears in the text field.

 - The only field is a free text field that causes the Android speech synthesis system to pronounce that text using the smartphone speakers.

 - Range: it is a field that must contain text, from a single word to a phrase, and there is no maximum length.
 Anyway, to achieve correct diction, it is advisable not to write very long sentences in the same block, but to use several sequential blocks with pauses in between.